An Introduction to Electroplating in Engineering and Manufacturing

 Electroplating has an incredible number of benefits to many industries, including aerospace, defense, and automotive corporations.
 However, the electroplating process is one of precision, and not every company has the ability to meet the levels of diligence and experience to do it correctly.
 Perfection is required and solid electroplating is dependent on both exacting specifications of the electrochemical process and consistent, thorough preparation.
 It is truly a science.

-That basically means that there are all kinds of defects that can arise.
+The electroplating process is rife with opportunities for errors that could prove expensive and even catastrophic if not executed correctly.
 The process is complex and at times, the electroplating defects come after issues that are already present on the object to be electroplated, before the electroplating process starts.
 Those problems can include pitting, sharp edges, cold shuts, unclean manufacturing, and cleavage points, which we will dive into further later in this article.

 Electroplating involves both chemistry and metallurgy, relying very heavily on proper, impeccable execution.
 With plating being such a critical part of the operations and products of so many industries – like aerospace, automotive, telecommunications, and more – getting the job done by a firm with a stellar reputation and a long list of references is important.